 JUAN GONZALEZ: In the San Francisco Bay Area, environmentalists are planning to hold a clean car rally on Saturday as part of the Step It Up day of action.
 The rally will feature plug-in hybrid cars, biodiesel conversion, solar buses and electric cars.
 A clean car caravan is scheduled to travel to the General Motors dealership in Marin.
 Activists plan to call on GM to plug in hybrids, not Hummers.
 It won’t be the first time protests have occurred outside a GM dealership in California.
 General Motors has been at the center of one of the nation’s largest controversies over clean-emission cars.

 AMY GOODMAN: In 1996, the company introduced the EV-1 electric car in California and Arizona.
 Hundreds of the electric cars were soon on the road.
 Then they all disappeared.
 The mystery behind their disappearance is the subject of the documentary Who Killed the Electric Car?
 In a moment, the film’s director, Chris Paine, and a former General Motors employee, now whistleblower, Chelsea Sexton, will join us.
 But first let’s play an excerpt of the film.

-CHELSEA SEXTON: The car was so fast it looked like it would outrun its own shadow.
+CHELSEA SEXTON: The car was so fast, it looked like it would outrun its own shadow.

-TEST DRIVER: Awesome car to drive.
+TEST DRIVER: Oh, it was an awesome car to drive.